Sena Kobayakawa: In Eyeshield 21

-In the big game, Sena proves his right to the name by defeating Takeru Yamatothe original Eyeshield 21and winning the championship.
-After winning the Christmas Bowl, Sena is asked to create a national team with Monta, Yamato and Taka Honjo.
+For the Christmas Bowl, the Devil Bats face off against the undefeated Teikoku Alexanders, who are led by Takeru Yamato, the original Japanese Eyeshield 21.
+In the game, Sena proves his right to the Eyeshield 21 name by defeating Yamato and winning the championship.
+After winning the Christmas Bowl, Sena is asked by Japan's high school football committee to create a national team with Monta, Yamato and Taka Honjo.
 The four split up to find players for a Japanese team for the International Youth American Football tournament.
-They advance to the finals against the U.S., and the game ends in a tie.
-Two years later, Sena plays for Notre Dame in the U.S. during the last half of his last year in Deimon.
-He returns to Japan to attend Enma College, opposing some of his former teammates (students at other colleges) as they compete to play in the Rice Bowl (the game between the best college American-football teams).
+At the World Tournament held in New York City, Sena and Team Japan advance to the finals against the U.S., where Sena once again faces against Panther; the game ends in a tie but Panther is named MVP and is given a contract to the NFL.
+In Sena's second year, he replaces Hiruma as Deimon's team captain and during his third year is invited to attend Notre Dame in the U.S., bringing his Eyeshield 21 identity to full circle.
+He returns to Japan to attend Enma College, opposing some of his former teammates and rivals (students at other colleges or employees at several company teams) as they compete to play in the Rice Bowl (the game between the best college team and the best semi-pro team).